matrix-org/dendrite/cmd/goose/README.md

 2020/09/09 14:37:43 Created new file: serverkeyapi/storage/sqlite3/deltas/20200909143743_new_col.sql
 ```

+In this case, the version number is `20200909143743`.
+The important thing is that it is always increasing.

 Then add up/downgrade SQL commands to the created file which looks like:
 ```sql
 -- +goose Up